- How to wind power your home

-The environmental impact of wind turbines is low, because they are constructed using non-toxic materials (usually), their long lifespan also means that they will not end up in landfills often, and they do not release/emit any harmful substances.
+The environmental impact of wind turbines is low (relatively speaking), because they are constructed using non-toxic materials (usually), and they do not release/emit any harmful substances.
 Wind turbines seldom hit birds, but their impact on bats is more significant.
 The pressure drops caused by moving wind turbine blades is harmful to bats, one solution to this problem is to use a bat radar to scare them away from the turbines.

 Materials used for construction (only some of these are common):

 - Blades: Composite Materials or Carbon Fiber.

 - Power and Control Electronics: Semiconductor materials such as silicon and germanium.